chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 console.log(isArray([]));   // true
 ```

 This may look a bit roundabout, but it worked quite well for identifying arrays in all browsers.
 The `toString()` method on arrays isn't useful for identifying an object because it returns a string representation of the items the object contains.
-But the `toString()` method on `Object.prototype` had a quirk: it included internally-defined name called `[[Class]]` in the returned result.
-Developers could use this method on an object to retrieve what the JavaScript environment thought the object's data type was.
+But the `toString()` method on `Object.prototype` had a quirk: <u>it included internally-defined name called `[[Class]]` in the returned result.
+Developers could use this method on an object to retrieve what the JavaScript environment thought the object's data type was.</u>

 Developers quickly realized that since there was no way to change this behavior, it was possible to use the same approach to distinguish between native objects and those created by developers.
 The most important case of this was the ECMAScript 5 `JSON` object.